Figure this out. You might be small but your risk are still huge!

 Short-Term Pollution from Pollutants at Job Site

-And more, ask your insurance broker for detail!
+And more, ask your insurance broker for details!

 From time to time, a business might have simple needs to start out but might realize the need to fill gaps as the situation changes.

 As an insurance broker, we'll help small business owners to decide what is needed and best fit for their insurance .

 Suppose you're only going to consider one kind of insurance protection for your small business with the small business owner insurance.
 In that case, it should probably be a commercial liability, as every business is at risk for liability claims.
-Ask your insurance broker for detail.
+Ask your insurance broker for details.

 Commercial liability coverage protects against two legal liability claims: